-In the Lord Jesus Christ’s encounter with Nicodemus, he said, “For God sent not his Son into the world to condemn the world; but that the world through him might be saved” (John 3:17).
-Elsewhere, the apostle John says that Jesus is “the Saviour of the world” (John 4:42; 1 John 4:14), and that he is “the Lamb of God, which taketh away the sin of the world” (John 1:29).
-In his first epistle, John writes that Christ is “the propitiation for our sins: and not for ours only, but also for the sins of the whole world” (1 John 2:2).
-Consider also Paul’s statement that “God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them” (2 Corinthians 5:19; compare also Colossians 1:20)1.
+In the Lord Jesus Christ’s encounter with Nicodemus, he said, “For God sent not his Son into the world to condemn the world; but that the world through him might be saved” (John 3.17).
+Elsewhere, the apostle John says that Jesus is “the Saviour of the world” (John 4.42; 1 John 4.14), and that he is “the Lamb of God, which taketh away the sin of the world” (John 1.29).
+In his first epistle, John writes that Christ is “the propitiation for our sins: and not for ours only, but also for the sins of the whole world” (1 John 2.2).
+Consider also Paul’s statement that “God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them” (2 Corinthians 5.19; compare also Colossians 1.20).1

-If Christ is the saviour of the world, then the world is saved.
+- If Christ is the Saviour of the world, then the world is saved.

-If Christ takes away the sin of the world, then the sin of the world is taken away.
+- If Christ takes away the sin of the world, then the sin of the world is taken away.

-If Christ is the propitiation for the sins of the whole world, then God’s justice is appeased for the sins of the whole world, so that the whole world no longer incurs God’s wrath against its sins.
+- If Christ is the propitiation for the sins of the whole world, then God’s justice is appeased for the sins of the whole world, so that the whole world no longer incurs God’s wrath against its sins.

-Arminians insist that, in these verses, “world means world, means every individual fallen human being”.
-However, not wanting to be universalists, their position immediately forces them to insert an idea that is not found in these texts quoted above, or in their contexts: a hypothetical effect of Christ’s sacrifice, that becomes actual only when a person believes in it.
+Arminians insist that, in the verses quoted at the start of this chapter, “world means world—meaning each and every fallen sinner of mankind.”
+However, not wanting to be full-on universalists, they immediately insert an idea that is not found either in these verses, or in their contexts: they want a hypothetical effect of Christ’s sacrifice, that requires a person to believe in it to “make it real.”

-The are a few New Testament Greek words translated “world” in the English Bible, King James Version.
-The word used in the passages in John’s Gospel, quoted at the start of this chapter, is the most frequently used: it is the Greek word κόσμος (kosmos).
-This word means order, arrangement, ornament, adornment2, and it is used to refer to:
+The are a few New Testament Greek words translated “world” in the English Bible, the King James Version.
+The word used in the passages in John’s Gospel, quoted above, is the most frequently used: it is the Greek word κόσμος (kosmos).
+This word means order, arrangement, ornament, adornment,2 and it is used to refer to:

-Planet earth (e.g. Matthew 13:35; Acts 17:24)
+- Planet earth (e.g. Matthew 13.35; Acts 17.24)

-- The earth, in contrast to heaven (e.g. 1 John 3:17)
+- The earth, in contrast to heaven (e.g. 1 John 3.17)

-- Mankind in general (e.g. Matthew 5:14; John 3:16-17; 2 Corinthians 5:19)
+- Mankind in general (e.g. Matthew 5.14; John 3.16-17; 2 Corinthians 5.19)

-“Gentiles” as distinguished from Jews (e.g. Romans 11:12,15)
+- “Gentiles” as distinguished from Jews (e.g. Romans 11.12,15)

-- The “present condition of human affairs,” in alienation from and opposition to God (e.g. John 7:7; 1 John 5:19)
+- The “present condition of human affairs,” in alienation from and opposition to God (e.g. John 7.7; 1 John 5.19)

-- The “sum of temporal possessions” (Matthew 16:26)
+- The “sum of temporal possessions” (e.g. Matthew 16.26)

 The word “world” (whichever Greek word it translates) does not necessarily mean each and every human being in particular.